nathankurt/DT-Synthetic-Convert-Browser-To-HTTP/README.md

-  -h, --help            show this help message and exit -q, --quiet           no output printed to the terminal -l, --list            list the management zone names and IDs --exclude_tags [EXCLUDE_TAGS [EXCLUDE_TAGS ...]]
+  -h, --help            show this help message and exit -q, --quiet           no output printed to the terminal -l, --list            list the management zone names and IDs --exclude_tags EXCLUDE_TAGS
-                        add tags that you want excluded to be transferred in a list seperated by spaces --include_tags INCLUDE_TAGS
+                        add tags that you want excluded from being transferred over, each tag you want excluded use the arg again --include_tag INCLUDE_TAG
                         Add tags that you want included to be transferred over as well.
-If you have a management zone listed, that will take priority
+If you have a management zone listed, that will take priority and only include things in that management zone.
+Multiple tags require multiple args added.
+For Example: --include_tag Retail Advisor
+                        --include_tag Retail
   -f FREQUENCY, --frequency FREQUENCY
                         sets the frequency of the new monitors, if not listed it will just use the same times they had from before.